Dublin landmarks

 The area north of the Liffey was not developed until the 18th century.
 A better residential area with wide avenues should be created here.
 In the meantime, however, modern car traffic is putting an end to these ideas of a quiet residential area.
 O'Connell Street, the main street north of the Liffey, suffers from constant gridlock.

-Impressive buildings such as the General Post Office, the Four Courts, the Customs House, the Rotunda Hospital, the Gate Theater and the Abbey Theater date back to the area's heyday.
+Impressive buildings such as the General Post Office, the Four Courts, the Customs House, the Rotunda Hospital, the Gate Theatre and the Abbey Theatre date back to the heyday of this district.

-There are numerous shopping centers along O'Connell Street.
-Just steps away, Moore Street Market sells fresh fruit, vegetables and cut flowers.
+There are numerous shopping centres along O'Connell Street.
+Just a few steps away, the Moore Street Market sells fresh fruit, vegetables and cut flowers.

 It is best to start your tour at O'Connell Bridge.